Skip over main navigation

 ACT’s main role is as a facilitator – helping things to happen that wouldn’t otherwise progress.
 Our activities are primarily project based covering a range of topics to meet our objectives.

-We currently employ one full-time Development Manager, one full-time Operations Manager and one part-time Finance Officer whose responsibilities cover projects and core tasks.
+Our Core Team is made up of two full time posts - our Chief Executive Officer, Julie Young, our Strategic Operations and Finance Manager, Sara Maclean.
+Julie and Sara are supported by three part time staff, our Office Manager Deb Baker, Finance Assistant Winnie Macdonald and Communication Officer Roxanne Hunt.
 The rest of our staff are dedicated to, and fully funded by, specific projects.
 We have been very successful in securing project funding, but this funding does not usually cover core tasks such as the day-to-day running of ACT or the development of new projects.

 Core funding is essential for our sustainability and we are investigating creative ways to generate income to ensure we can have a long-term impact in Argyll and the Isles.